n-n06/Game-Jam/README.md

 # GONE game project

 ## Further development
 As of 5th of August 2024 I, n-n06, have started complete refactor of the code of the game to make it more suitable for modern Python project standards.
-I hope that I will finish polishing this project very soon so that people could enjoy optimized playing experience.
+I hope that I will finish polishing this project very soon so that people could enjoy optimized playing experience :).

 ### Installation